Spin-torque oscillation in a magnetic insulator probed by a single-spin sensor

 Executive Summary

-- Auto-Oscillation Confirmation: STO auto-oscillation was confirmed using three independent metrics: suppression of effective damping, divergence of the magnetic noise power spectral density (up to three orders of magnitude increase), and synchronization to an external microwave source.
+- Key Findings: STO auto-oscillation was confirmed via three independent methods: suppression of effective damping, divergence of the power spectral density, and synchronization to an external microwave source.

 Technical Specifications